danstocker-legacy/nodes/README.md

 ### Feeding data to a node

 Once a graph is set up like above, nodes are ready to accept input.
-Data mey be fed into the graph explicitly, or, connecting up output-only nodes like `StdIn` on `Interval`.
+Data may be fed into the graph explicitly, or, connecting up output-only nodes like `StdIn` on `Interval`.